GodSpeedAI/GovernedSpeed/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-You may freely use, modify, and redistribute this software under the terms of the GPLv3.
-See the [LICENSE](LICENSE) file for the full text.
+**Governed Speed is dual-licensed:**

+### Open Source (GPLv3)

+Free for use under the [GNU General Public License v3.0](LICENSE).

+**GPLv3 lets you:**

+- ✅ Use internally (no obligations)
+- ✅ Modify for internal use (no sharing required)
+- ✅ Offer as SaaS (network access ≠ distribution)
+- ✅ Contribute to open-source ecosystem

+**GPLv3 requires sharing source if you:**

+- Distribute the software to third parties
+- Embed it in products you ship to customers

-### Commercial Licensing
+### Commercial License

-For organizations that wish to use this software under different terms—such as incorporating it into proprietary products without GPLv3 obligations—a commercial license is available.
-Contact **sprime01@gmail.com** for details.
+For organizations that need to **distribute** Governed Speed in proprietary products.

+**Choose Commercial if:**

+- You're embedding it in products you sell or distribute
+- You need OEM/white-label rights
+- Your legal team requires warranty, indemnification, or support SLAs
+- Corporate policy prohibits GPLv3 dependencies (even for internal use)

+**See [LICENSE-COMMERCIAL.md](LICENSE-COMMERCIAL.md) for full terms.**

+**Contact:** sprime01@gmail.com

 ---